 Samsung Galaxy A72 is the top dog in the highly acclaimed and no less popular mid-range series.
-And it’s a great device despite the Samsung Galaxy A52 5G kind of surpasses it.
+And it’s a great device despite the Samsung Galaxy A52 5G kind of surpassing it.
 Not to say that the A72 doesn’t have things going for it.
-Of course, with all the goodies and really competitive pricing, it’s a best seller, as its predecessors were.
+Of course, with all the goodies and competitive pricing, it’s a best seller, as its predecessors were.

-However, no matter how you enjoy in commodities of your handset, even the minor issue can irk you and we know all about it.
+However, no matter how you enjoy in commodities of your handset, even a minor issue can irk you and we know all about it.
 That’s why we listed all common Samsung Galaxy A72 issues that we found online along with some applicable solutions.
 When possible, of course.
 Check them out below.

 Note: All the issues mentioned in this article are individually reported cases, which doesn’t mean any of the problems will occur on other devices.
 If you’re looking to buy this phone, DO NOT consider these problems.